edwinaquino/Ionic-React-Rowley-Math-Version-1/README.md

 # Ionic + React Basic Matt App.
+[20220115]

 The purpose of this Ionic + React application is for first grade school students to practice basic math problems.
-Students can practice Addition, Subtraction, Multiplication and Division problems.
+Students can practice Addition, Subtraction, Multiplication and Division problems. his is a simple IONIC/REACT for 1st and 2nd grade students to practice their bsic math skills

 ## Requirements